1 hours 32 minutes

 Once you make it past the gate, there are plenty of spaces to park in.
 Pick an available spot, then you can start your adventure from there!

-After parking, start following the signs to head towards the lighthouse.
-You will end up following a sidewalk and when you are about 50 yards from the lighthouse, you will see a road that heads down towards the water.
+After parking, you can start following the signs to head towards the lighthouse.
+You will end up following a sidewalk and when you are about 50 yards from the Point Loma lighthouse, you will see a road that heads down towards the water.
 It will also have a sign that says “Bayside Trail”

 Once at the sign, you will head down this road for the first portion of the hike.
 While I did not see any cars on this road, I am sure there are some, so make sure to keep your kids close.